How It Worked

 Though the ice grains are so tiny that they’re classified as dust, they’re much larger (and move more slowly) than most magnetospheric plasma particles, which are only between one and three atoms.
 A single dust particle wouldn’t affect the behavior of the plasma much, but Enceladus’ plume contains countless dust particles, and so the charged dust slows down the local plasma motion.
 “It changes the collective behavior of the plasma,” Waite said.
 The interaction of dust and plasma is unusual and Waite describes it as “a unique dusty plasma process.”

-CAPS has also been used to study Saturn’s rings, starting on the day the spacecraft entered Saturn orbit in 2004.
+CAPS data has also been used to study Saturn’s rings, starting on the day the spacecraft entered Saturn orbit in 2004.
 During the orbit insertion maneuver, Cassini flew over the planet’s main rings and even passed through one of its sparser outer rings, the G ring.
 This was the first direct sampling of plasma over Saturn’s main rings.
 CAPS data suggests that the rings are engulfed in an extremely thin atmosphere of ionized molecular oxygen (O2) and “water group” ions such as H2O+ and OH+, which form after ultraviolet light from the sun strips water molecules from ring particles, and then the molecules then get ionized in the same way as those ejected from Enceladus.

 Rarely does a single instrument ‘discover’ something conclusive on its own.
 Scientists typically combine or compare one instrument’s observations with data from others for context and to better understand what the instrument detected.
 Since scientists depend on that interplay between instruments, it was unfortunate that CAPS had to be turned off.

 The spectrometer suffered a series of short circuits beginning in 2011.
-Engineers and scientists worked together and initially decided that the instrument would not harm the spacecraft, so they turned CAPS back on in early 2012.
+Engineers and scientists working together initially decided that the instrument would not harm the spacecraft, so they turned CAPS back on in early 2012.
 The instrument then operated smoothly for 78 days until a far more serious short-circuit tripped the equivalent of a circuit breaker and turned the instrument off.
 After further study, the team decided that turning the instrument on again would only result in another short, so they left CAPS off thereafter.

 However, by the time the plasma spectrometer malfunctioned, it had already operated successfully for about double the length of Cassini’s original four-year mission at Saturn, in addition to its nearly seven-year journey to get there.
 The scientific data CAPS collected contributed to new revelations about the moons Titan and Enceladus, the source of plasma in Saturn’s magnetosphere, and much more.